 There is no fee to use health services for an illness visit.
 Your health fee is in lieu of the co-pay.
 There is a co-pay for immunizations.

-Each time you visit Health Services for care, we are able to bill your insurance (whether it's your student health insurance plan through the university, your own plan, or a family health insurance plan).
-This may require that you change your Primary Care Physician to Health Services for the school year or that you obtain a referral.
+Each time you visit Health Services for care, we bill your insurance (whether it's your student health insurance plan through the university, your own plan, or a family health insurance plan).
+This may require that you obtain a referral from your Primary Care Provider.
 We will tell you this when you call for an appointment.
 Please bring a copy of your insurance card to each visit.
 If you do not have a card, then you need to have your insurance information with you.
 We will need a copy of both sides of your insurance card.
 This can be faxed to us at the time of your visit.
 There will be no out-of-pocket charges to you or your family.
 You should also bring your student ID to your visit.

 What should I do if I am feeling ill?